-This policy explains how the Office of the Commissioner for Environmental Sustainability (The Office) collects, uses and discloses personal information, including through our websites.
-The Office is bound by and adopts the Information Privacy Principles set out in Schedule 1 of the Privacy and Data Protection Act 2014 (Vic) ('Act').
-The Office views the protection of personal information as an important issue and is committed to the protection and responsible handling of personal information it collects.
+This policy explains how the Commissioner for Environmental Sustainability (CES) collects, uses and discloses personal information, including through our websites.
+The CES is bound by and adopts the Information Privacy Principles set out in Schedule 1 of the Privacy and Data Protection Act 2014 (Vic) ('Act').
+The CES views the protection of personal information as an important issue and is committed to the protection and responsible handling of personal information it collects.

 This Privacy Statement may change from time to time and changes will take effect from the date of posting on our website.

 The Commissioner for Environmental Sustainability’s role is to provide independent and objective scientific reporting to inform policy-makers, scientists and the wider Victorian public on the state’s natural environment.

 According to the Act, the Commissioner’s role is to:

 - review and report on the condition of Victoria’s environment

 - encourage decision-making that facilitates ecologically sustainable development

 - enhance knowledge and understanding of issues relating to ecologically sustainable development and the environment, and